TAMPA, Fla. — Editor's note: The penguins photographed above are not from the Florida Aquarium.

-On July 8, it was reported that a handful of penguins at the Florida Aquarium were found dead, aquarium officials said.
+A handful of penguins at the Florida Aquarium were recently found dead, aquarium officials confirmed.

-The aquarium maintains that its commitment to saving African penguins from extinction remains strong.
-They have cared for a colony of African penguins since 2006.
+The Florida Aquarium has cared for a colony of African penguins since 2006.

 - A Frank Conversation: New podcast explores race, religion, politics and more

 ►Breaking news and weather alerts: Get the free 10 Tampa Bay app

 ►Stay In the Know!
 Sign up now for the Brightside Blend Newsletter